natesworksdev/Ryujinx/README.md

 - **CPU**

   The CPU emulator, ARMeilleure, emulates an ARMv8 CPU, and currently only has support for the new 64-bit ARMv8 instructions (with a few instructions still missing).
 It translates the ARM code to a custom IR, performs a few optimizations, and turns that into x86 code.
 To handle that, we use our own JIT called ARMeilleure, which uses the custom IR and compiles the code to x86.
+  Ryujinx also features an optional Profiled Persistent Translation Cache, which essentially caches translated functions so that they do not need to be translated every time the game loads.
+The net result is a significant reduction in load times (the amount of time between launching a game and arriving at the title screen) for nearly every game.
+NOTE: this feature is disabled by default and must be enabled in the Options menu > System tab.
+You must launch the game at least twice to the title screen or beyond before performance improvements are unlocked on the third launch!
+These improvements are permanent and do not require any extra launches going forward.

 - **GPU**